-Use Big Dipper to find North Star | EarthSky.org
+Use Big Dipper to find Polaris | EarthSky.org

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!

 How to find the star Thuban, and its constellation Draco the Dragon.
 As night deepens, and the fainter stars of the Little Dipper spring into view, those of you with dark-enough skies can expect to see a winding stream of stars between the Big and Little Dippers.
-This winding stream is the constellation Draco.
+These meandering stars make up the constellation Draco.

 The star Thuban is one of the stars here, part of the Tail of the legendary constellation Draco the Dragon, a fixture of the northern skies.
 I always find Thuban by remembering it’s between the Big and Little Dippers.